This post may contain affiliate links. Please see our disclosure policy.

 - 1 tsp salt

-First, wash and chop the leeks, making sure to remove any dirt between the layers.
-Then, peel and dice the potatoes into bite-sized pieces.
+- Wash and slice the leeks, rinsing out any grit between the layers.
+Peel and dice the potatoes into bite-sized pieces.

 - 0 to 2,000 feet in elevation – 11 lbs pressure